 ‘What does continuous supervision and control and not free to leave mean?’: a thought-provoking and useful attempt to think through these two key questions in a paper prepared by Richard Rook for the Care Providers Alliance (May 2014)

-P, P and Q: The key to the gilded cage – a video featuring Jenni Richards QC, Fenella Morris QC, Nicola Greaney and Ben Tankel, all of Thirty Nine Essex Street (March 2014)
+P, P and Q: The key to the gilded cage – a video featuring Jenni Richards QC, Fenella Morris QC, Nicola Greaney and Ben Tankel, all of 39 Essex Chambers (March 2014)

 P v Cheshire West and Chester Council – Supreme Court decision – March 2014 – a webinar produced by Ben Troke of Browne Jacobson (March 2014)